Professional indemnity insurance explained – a simple guide to PI insurance

 'Any one claim' and 'aggregate' refer to the basis of cover on a professional indemnity policy.

 An 'any one claim' policy provides cover up to the full limit for each individual claim made in the period of insurance, whereas an 'aggregate' policy provides cover up to the full limit for all claims made in the period of insurance.

 To put this into context, if two £75,000 claims are made against a £100,000 any one claim professional indemnity policy, the insurer would cover the costs of both claims, as they are both under the £100,000 limit.

 If two £75,000 claims are made against a £100,000 aggregate professional indemnity policy, the insurer would only pay up to the £100,000 limit.
 As the claims total £150,000, the remaining £50,000 would need to be covered by other means.

 Although any one claim is generally considered the more comprehensive option, the basis of cover varies from insurer to insurer depending on your business activity.

 What does 'claims made' mean?

-A 'claims made' policy provides cover for claims which are made and notified to the insurer during the period of insurance.
+A 'claims made' policy provides cover for claims that are made and notified to the insurer during the period of insurance.

 What is 'run off' cover?